ljuliandicarlo/Filestore/README.md

 - 1337 for chain ID and then save.
 - Pick an account in Ganache and copy the private key.
 - Go to import account in Metamask and paste the private key.
-- There should now be 100 test ETH in your account.
+- There should now be 100 test Ether in your account.

-Filestore smart contracts can also be deployed to the main or testnets by configuring the `truffle-config.js` file -- Ropsten test network is already included.
+Filestore smart contracts can also be deployed to the main or testnets by configuring the `truffle-config.js` file - Ropsten test network is already included.
 From there you must modify the `.env` file to include an Infura (https://infura.io/) API key and the private key to your Metamask wallet.
-You can then get some test ETH from a variety of faucets for deployment.
+You can then get some test Ether from a variety of faucets for deployment.

 ## Step 6.
 Testing
 `$ truffle test`